Clinical Law Courses

 Students in Consumer Protection Clinic are introduced to the basic skills of law practice by mentors at the Maryland Office of Attorney General’s Consumer Protection Division, where they help to investigate scams against consumers and assist in all aspects of litigation.
 Students learn part of the broad body of consumer law, which is an area practiced by many private and public law firms.

 Transactional Law Competitions

-The Business Law Program encourages and sponsors students who desire to gain hands-on learning through transactional law competitions.
+The Business Law Program encourages and sponsors students who desire hands-on learning through transactional law competitions.
 These competitions frequently allow students an opportunity to draft deal documents and negotiate the terms of the deal against another law school's student team.
 We believe that these practice-based experiences enrich students' substantive learning and professional development.

 Externships provide the opportunity for students to gain practical experience in business law by working with governmental agencies, business associations, or nonprofit organizations while earning academic credits.